OpenDaL/opendal-systems-setup/README.md

 # Systems Provisioning for The Open Data Library (OpenDaL)
-This repository contains the scripts and base configuration used for initial installation and set-up of the OpenDaL servers.
+This repository contains the scripts and base configuration used for initial installation and set-up parts of the OpenDaL system architecture.

 ## Architecture overview.
 The architecture contains the following servers: